What is a Deed of Variation?

-- The Will may not have been updated for many years and may not reflect the deceased persons most recent wishes when they died e.g. it may not include some beneficiaries the deceased may have wanted to benefit;
+- The Will may not have been updated for many years and may not reflect the deceased person’s most recent wishes and the beneficiaries are in agreement to change the terms;

-- It can save tax in the estate by giving assets to a beneficiary who is exempt from tax, e.g. a spouse or a charity;
+- It can save tax being paid from the estate by giving assets to a beneficiary who is exempt from tax for example, a spouse or a charity;

 - It can be used by a beneficiary to help with their tax or estate planning and may enable the family to put assets in a Trust.

-We can advise you on the benefits of varying a deceased person’s estate and look at your family circumstances to help you plan for your future beneficiaries.
+We will also take the time to advise you on the benefits of varying a deceased person’s estate and look at your family circumstances to help you plan for your future beneficiaries.
+Each person’s situation is different so we get to know your needs, in order to tailor our advice and leave you feeling reassured and confident that the advice you receive is the right advice for you.